agsb/minute/README.md

 The engram layout for a classic five rows by 58 keys or ergonomic five rows by 62 keys.

-The _minute keyboard_ must envolve and simplify it for 20 keys in mapped layouts.
+"By ETAOIN SRHLDCU !", the _minute keyboard_ must envolve and simplify it for 20 keys in 16 mapped layouts.

 PS.